FreeMasen/WiredForge.com/content/blog/sqlite_parser_pt_3.md

 }

 impl TryFrom<u32> for SchemaVersion {
-    type Error = Error;
+    // Set the associated type to our error enum type Error = Error;

     fn try_from(v: u32) -> Result<Self, Self::Error> {
         Ok(match v {
             1 => Self::One,